In this article, you’ll get proven tips on how to prevent your meat, fish or poultry from sticking to the grill, so it never happens to you again!

 It can be devastating to go to all the trouble of preparing a gorgeous piece of fish or chicken only to have it stick to the grill, break into pieces and ruin your presentation.

-Why does food stick to the grill and how can you prevent from destroying another beautifully prepared meal?
+Why does food stick to the grill, and how can you prevent yourself destroying another beautifully prepared meal?

 Why Do Foods Stick to The Grill Grates?

 The three biggest reasons that food sticks to the grill grates are:

 - The grates are dirty